Near Sevier in Sevier County, Utah — The American Mountains (Southwest)

 Erected by Fremont Indian State Park.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 25, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 260 times since then.
+It was originally submitted on June 25, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 328 times since then and 21 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 25, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.